offlinesec/offlinesec-client/README.md

 # Advantages

-* Quick start: Only you need to install client tool using one cli command
+* Quick start: Only you need to install client tool on any laptop with Python using one cli command
 * Full Transparency.
 All configurations files are open.
-The source code of client application is available to read as well
+The source code of client application is available to read as well (open source)
 * You don't need to invest money to SAP Solution Manager consultants or buy expensive products like Onapsis or SecurityBridge
 * Don't need to create user account in target SAP systems.
 Don't need to install any ABAP code
 * Possibility of customisation.
 Based on predefined check list you can create your own checks (probably even not related to Information Security)
 * Our database is regularly updated.
-Always base checks are available out-of-box.
-Even you can see what configurations are used by other clients
+Always base checks are available out-of-box
-* Cool reports, easy to use with predefined filter options
+* Excellent reports in Excel spreadsheet format, easy to use and filter

 ## Table of contents